 You can do the same thing even if you measure in inches only, rather than the feet + inches.
 (33″ divided by 12 is 2.75)

 Step 3: Multiply your three measurements.

 Take those measurements and multiply them: 6.75 x 2.75 x 2.75 = 51.04685 (L x W x H/D = ft 3)

 We’ll say 51 cubic ft.
 When abbreviating the cubic in the feet, you will see the number 3 at the top right of “ft” because there are three measurements.
 Feet to the power of 3.
 As opposed to square footage which is feet to the power of 2 (Length x Width).

 You can fill the couch with items, and as long as it doesn’t exceed the width or height of the couch, it won’t change the cubic feet.
 Fill up boxes or bags and toss it on the couch to get more bang for your buck.

 We hope you have a better sense on how to measure cubic feet and realize it’s not too hard and doesn’t require much math.
 Having these measurements of items or piles of items will help us ensure a proper estimate, which is always free.
-If you can’t or wish to not get these measurements, pictures at various angles can suffice.
-Bigger jobs may require an onsite estimate.
+If you can’t or wish to not get these measurements, pictures at various angles can suffice, but know it will be a ballpark estimate rather than a quote.
+Bigger jobs may require an onsite quote.

 An online tool to use for converting inches into a decimal: https://kellypipe.com/common-pipe-industry-tools-specifications-calculators/tools-inches-to-decimals-of-a-foot-calculator/